ttoohey/yadah/packages/subsystem-message-queue/readme.md

 The `.id` modifier is used to override the default "task id".
 This allows controlling the task id in cases where that is required.
-The default task id is created from the service class name and handler name (eg. "MyService.handleExample")
+The default task id is created from the domain class name and handler name (eg. "MyDomain.handleExample")

 `.id` accepts a callback which accepts the default task id value to transform to a new value.
 This can be useful when using the same code for multiple events, like